 Tositumomab and Iodine I 131 Tositumomab

-This page contains brief information about tositumomab and iodine I 131 tositumomab and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.
+This page contains brief information about tositumomab and iodine I 131 tositumomab and a collection of links to more information about the use of this drug combination, research results, and ongoing clinical trials.

 Use in Cancer